duke-compsci290-spring2018/final-project-team-46/trails/README.md

 TODO:
 STYLE LITERALLY EVERYTHING
+-be able to remove trails
+-work on default category/background colour
+-work on user sign in troubles
+-click on event to see details and edit them

-*fix select button to say View categories display lists of hikes pretty close by trails update right away
+*fix select button to say View categories display lists of hikes pretty
+*close by trails update right away
 *calendar two events at same day
 *circles on google map better
 administrator?